Our Sources

 Led by Ixquik (pronounced "Eesh-keek") Lopez Zavala and her mother Rosalía, the family has given Soul Lift Cacao the great honor of being the sole U.S. distributor of their cacao.

-We sell it as La Noche ceremonial cacao (available in blocks and pre-ground bags here).
+Their first offering was La Noche ceremonial cacao (available in blocks and pre-ground bags here).
 The name refers to the dark, roasty flavor, and an energy that's reminiscent of the night.

 The family uses sacred tobacco in their ceremonies for divination and healing.
 Rosalía is also a respected midwife in their community who has reportedly delivered 3,000 babies.